-Distance Learning FAQs
+Distance Learning FAQ

-Most online instructors provide a week by week schedule, while other instructors allow students to self-pace their learning.
+Most online instructors provide a week-by-week schedule, while other instructors allow students to self-pace their learning.

 Yes, as you are required to learn the same material.
 The only difference is the course delivery method.